Huatusco (archaeological site): The site

-Over a 100 m above the bed of Atoyac River are the ruins on the northern shore.
+Over 100m above the bed of Atoyac River are the ruins on the northern shore.
 Access from the South is blocked by a well-preserved walls made from round river stones.
 The site surface is divided into two sections.
 In the larger northern side, are several largely destroyed buildings and terraces.

 The section is dominated by the central pyramid, a four-stage building, with a low platform to the west side.

 This structure is certainly the best preserved Temple of late postclassical Mesoamerica.
 A wide, slightly above the actual body of the pyramid is an excellent stairway; it leads to the top of the pyramid platform.
 There seems to be about 52 steps.

 The remarkably large and well-preserved temple buildings, whose walls measure 7–8 meters while the wall with the wide entrance located at the western side almost completely misses its upper half, probably because the wooden door beams are missing.

 The walls are horizontally divided: the walls are perpendicular to a height of approximately 2.3 meters, then, on a small ledge the walls slope slightly inwards.
 On a higher cornice rectangular strip, almost covering the entire upper third of the wall is a recess with a niche frieze depicting a “sky full of stars".

 Much like in Castillo de Teayo, the Interior floors were divided.
 Huatusco has three roof levels.
 The lowest level at 2.50 m high is a trend, narrow exposed wooden beams formed a ceiling from east to west, with walls resembling a brick groove.
 In the middle of the edges, were wooden support beams deeply anchored into the side walls, but also resting on brick pillars projecting from the side walls.
 The beams were at least twice supported by wooden or brick pillars because of the length of the room.
 The second level was also formed by parallel beams at intervals of about 1 meter of exposed wooden beams that were embedded in the sidewall.
 Remains of these beams are still numerous in the wall openings.
 Also, there was a beam which ran from the center to the north and southeastern side.
 The third level in turn consisted of a structure probably formed by exposed wooden beams.
 There are no remains of these beams.
 Also on this level, which probably had a stuccoed finishing, the side walls continued to the roof to provide lateral support.
 The second and third floors rooms were not as high as those in the first floor.
 Whether they had a specific reason or served only to achieve an optical illusion is uncertain.